DXHeroes/knowledge-base-content/practices/smart_goals.md

 - What can I do six weeks from now?
 - What can I do today?

+### What SMART Goals Cannot Solve

+- goals that do not allow definition of a clear result
+- goals whose progress cannot be measured
+- goals whose achieving depends on circumstances that you cannot affect
+- etc.

+For example, it will be very difficult (or impossible) to define a clear result and relevant metrics for problems like __**Not my problem mentality**__.

 ## How to Start With SMART Goals

 There are various SMART Goals worksheets, templates, and maps that can help you with the goals setting process.